LNP-BP/LNPBPs/lnpbp-0003.md

    by default.
 This will give a commitment-factor `x = a + s + c`.
 Since `s` and `c` is a 8-bit numbers and `a` is a 32-bit number, the result MUST BE a 64-bit number, which will prevent any possible number overflows.
 4. Get the number of outputs `n` for the transaction containing the output with the given cryptographic commitment
-5. Compute `d` as `d = n mod x`.
+5. Compute `d` as `d = x mod n`.
 The `d` will represent a number of transaction output which MUST contain a cryptographic commitment.
 All other transaction outputs under this protocol MUST NOT contain cryptographic commitments.